NisargaK-21/Settletrack/backend/README.md

 Failure of ML service can be handled gracefully

 Frontend Integration Guide

-Frontend never communicates directly with the blockchain.
+Frontend never communicates directly with the blockchain

-Frontend consumes data provided by backend APIs:
+Frontend consumes backend APIs only

+Data provided to frontend
 Trade ID

 Settlement status